jwehrle/iconic_button/README.md

 3 Resetable properties: Icon, label, and style can be changed in reaction to your own custom events.

 This package was built to serve needs I have found in other projects of mine.
-I am making it available as I have benefited the hard work of others.
+I am making it available publicly as I have benefited from the hard work of others.